BD2KGenomics/protect/MANUAL.md

 the s3am manual, then putting the s3am binary on your $PATH.
 ProTECT will NOT attempt to install s3am during installation.

+ProTECT uses pkg_resources from setuptools to verify versions of tools during install.
+As of setuptools 39.0.1, some modules were moved to the packaging module.
+If your machine has setuptools >=39.0.1, you will need the packaging module.

 Lastly, ProTECT uses [docker](https://www.docker.com/) to run the various sub-tools in a reproducible, platform independent manner.
 ProTECT will NOT attempt to install docker during installation.